Winter Sleep (EP)

 Winter Sleep is the sixth Japanese extended play by South Korean singer Lee Jun-ho.
 It was released on January 25, 2018.

 Background

-The EP marked Lee's first winter release after debuting new music and touring Japan every summer from 2013 to 2017, earning him the moniker 'Lee Natsu' (Lee Summer).
-Lee revealed that the theme of the album was 'hibernation' and 'winter shelter" and aimed to heal the listener.
+The EP marked Lee's first winter release after releasing new music and touring Japan every summer from 2013 to 2017, earning him the moniker Lee Natsu (Lee Summer).
+Lee revealed that the themes of the album were "hibernation" and "winter shelter" and aimed to heal the listener.